 A true believer of Jesus Christ does not fall into sin.
-We most often walk into sin/ meddle with sin.
+However, we most often walk into sin/ meddle with sin.
 We ignore the still small voice (which often sounds like our voice), the promptings of the Holy Spirit.
-It all begins with a step, we receive warning through the promptings of the Holy Spirit, but we ignore and eventually we find ourselves entangled with sin.
+It all begins with a step, we receive warning through the promptings of the Holy Spirit, but we ignore them.
+And eventually we find ourselves entangled with sin.
 (Hebrews 12:1-3).
-The writer of Hebrews tells us to throw off everything that hinders and the sin that so easily entangles, but we often just walk into tempting situations with this false confidence that we are strong and mature and that we can handle it.
+The writer of Hebrews tells us to throw off everything that hinders and the sin that so easily entangles.
+But we often just walk into tempting situations with this false confidence that we are strong and mature to handle it.
 The truth is that no one is mature enough when it comes to sin, we need to flee from it.

 The still small voice

-Most of the time, God speaks to us through the still small voice and the promptings of the Holy Spirit, yet we do not discern it.
-We have become too busy and hooked-up with sin that we can no longer discern the voice of the Holy Spirit.
-God also speaks to us through other people, but we tend to ignore them and think that they are speaking from their dark minds, yet it is the Holy Spirit speaking through them. [ II Chronicles 25:17-24].
+Most of the time, God speaks to us through the still small voice.
+The promptings of the Holy Spirit, yet we do not discern it.
+We have become too caught up in sin that we can no longer discern the voice of the Holy Spirit.
+God also speaks to us through other people.
+However, we tend to ignore them and think that they are speaking from their minds, yet it is the Holy Spirit speaking through them.
+(II Chronicles 25:17-24).

 - We become captives – we become entangled with the sin that we were once delivered from, and we fall into condemnation.